MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-commit.md

 - Press the single button on a [HoloLens Clicker]
 - Press the 'A' button on an Xbox Gamepad
 - Press the 'A' button on an Xbox Adaptive Controller
-- Dwell timer activation on objects that support the supplemental interaction method

 ### Gaze and Air Tap gesture
 Air tap is a tapping gesture with the hand held upright.
 To perform an Air tap, raise your index finger to the ready position, then pinch with your thumb and raise your index finger back up to release.
 On HoloLens 1, Air tap is the most common secondary input.